 Educational Stability for Children in Care

 Every year the State of Georgia assumes the role of parent to thousands of children who have been neglected or abused by their families.
-The outcomes for the State's 7,000 children in care are dismal: 25% of foster children end up homeless, and 25% of male foster kids end up in prison.
-Only three percent graduate from college.
+The outcomes for the State's 13,000 children in care are dismal: Of the children who leave the system at 18, 43% experience homelessness while only 3% further their education.

 The goal of this project is to help the State build a better future for these children.
 Our vision of that future includes: